Outdoor Activities & Accommodations in Morristown, TN

 Cherokee Lake is perfect for boating, with a with a boat ramp for visitors to launch from mid-April through late September.
 Commercial marinas nearby provide rental boats and motors, and there’s a bait shop nearby that also has items for picnics.

-Admission for the pool is $4 for the public and $2 for camping guests (up to 6 people per camp site).
+Admission for the pool is $5 for the public and $3 for camping guests (up to 6 people per camp site).
 The pool hours are Wednesday through Saturday, 10am – 6pm, and Sundays 1pm – 6pm.
-All infants must wear swim diapers, which can be purchased for $1 each if needed.
-We also offer $80 pool passes good for 40 visits, which covers your entire party.
-Panther Creek Park also offers pool parties after hours from 6-8pm, Thursday-Saturdays for $150.
-Call the park office for more info: 423-587-7046.
-Be sure to wear sunscreen and drink plenty of water!
+We also offer $100 pool passes good for 40 visits, which covers your entire party.
+Panther Creek Park also offers pool parties after hours from 6-8pm, Thursday-Saturdays for $150 for 50 swimmers.
+Price increases by $20 for each additional 25 swimmers.
+Call the park office for more info: 423-587-7046. !

 The park offers trails for beginner and experienced bikers: